We offer an online master’s in journalism:

-At the graduate (M.A.) level, the Institute offers ten areas of study:
+At the graduate (M.A.) level, the Institute offers nine areas of study:

 - Business and Economic Reporting

 - Global and Joint Program Studies

 - Magazine and Digital Storytelling

 - Reporting the Nation and New York

 - Studio 20: Digital First

 Please note that Global and Joint Program Studies consists of joint programs with: